Interview Patrick Kasingsing (Philippine Pavilion)

 Thanks to Ms. Choie, we have become part of a project that I can wholeheartedly say has relevance, heart, and genuine concern for society.
 There are very few projects, I think, around the world, that have even tried to do it this way.
 Yes, people build with bamboo in a lot of places, but utilizing these tools in this kind of setting is very rare.

 It is not that we’re entirely selfless, but we believe in what we’re doing.
 That is one of the things that pushes us.
 And even though it is not easy, it’s worth doing.
-So, I hope the guests have a glimpse of that and see the beauty of democratizing these tools for the betterment of mankind.
+So, I hope guests of the Philippine Pavilion will have a glimpse of that and see the beauty of democratizing these tools for the betterment of mankind.

 On a personal note, I hope this exercise can encourage people to start caring about water again.
 The answer has always been right before our eyes.
 Caring about water is what will connect us together as humans in much more sustainable ways, providing foundations for more solid relationships.
 Because caring is sharing!
 For millennia, humanity has lived and created communities around water; we still do but now there is distance.
 It is now something to be crossed, reclaimed, and a lot of times forgotten.
 It is time we restore our relationship with water.